mk306207/Bocisko/README.md

 - g/a,
 - name of player's team.

-This class also have one method, show().
+This class have one method, show().
 It's used just to help bot type info about certain player in proper formatting.

 ### Player
 Almost same as PLplayer but it is used for sportmonks API.
 It contains less information, because I used the free version.
 Class fields: